mrbn619/Notedly/README.md

 ## environment variable

-make a copy of .env.example as .env/ update the API_URI variable
+make a copy of .env.example as .env, update the API_URI variable